 The Episcopal Church seeks to engage with our neighbors in Province 9 in our shared mission to protect human rights, address climate change, and respond to disasters through stronger policies.
-This includes advocacy around foreign assistance to Honduras, speaking out for the resolution of the crisis in Venezuela, and encouraging engagement with the Church in Cuba.
+This includes advocacy around foreign assistance to Honduras, speaking out for the resolution of the crisis in Venezuela, and encouraging engagement with other churches in the region

 We are committed to supporting reconstruction and sustainable development in Haiti.
 The Episcopal Church works to address these issues through advocating for improved U.S. foreign policy towards Haiti regarding anti-corrpution efforts and election engagement, as well as urging support for food security, climate change mitigation, viable housing solutions, poverty reduction, and gender-sensitive development.

 We currently chair the Haiti Advocacy Working Group, a working group of organizations committed to accountable, just, and sustainable development in Haiti, with a particular goal of uplifting Haitian civil society groups.

 The Episcopal Church is the U.S.-based province of the Anglican Communion, the third largest Christian community globally.
 At the head of the Anglican Communion is the Archbishop of Canterbury, Justin Welby.
 The Most Rev. Michael B. Curry is the Presiding Bishop and Primate of The Episcopal Church.
 We invite global Anglican leaders to visit us and connect with members of Congress and other leaders in D.C.
 The Episcopal Church also engages with the Anglican Communion through The Lambeth Conference, The Primates Meetings, and The Anglican Consultative Council (ACC).